Whittaker vectors for $\mathcal{W}$-algebras from topological recursion: Introduction

 In Sections \ref{Sec:AiryB}-\ref{Sec:AiryCD}, we extend Theorem~\ref{Whit1prop} to the B-type (Theorem~\ref{BAiry}), the C-type (Theorem~\ref{Prop73C}) and the D-type (Theorem~\ref{prop:typeD}) Whittaker vectors.
 In the B and C cases, our result is conditional to a conjectural check of the ``subalgebra property" of Airy structures, which is equivalent to a conjecture on the existence of Whittaker vectors: it is expected to be true in physics \cite{KMST} but currently lacks a mathematical proof.
 In the B case, we also describe in Theorem~\ref{TRBcase} the spectral curve description of the corresponding topological recursion, which involves the geometry of a two-fold ramified cover of the unramified spectral curve

-At the time of writing, we learned from Giacchetto, Kramer and Lewa\'nski that a(n apparently different) B-type topological recursion for ramified spectral curves also appears in enumerative geometry and integrable systems, in the context of spin Hurwitz numbers and BKP tau functions \cite{GKLBspin}.
+We note that Giacchetto, Kramer and Lewa\'nski have a(n apparently different) B-type topological recursion for ramified spectral curves also appears in enumerative geometry and integrable systems, in the context of spin Hurwitz numbers and BKP tau functions \cite{GKLBspin}.

+Although the techniques of this paper can \emph{in principle} be adapted to the EFG cases, there are currently some shortcomings.
+While a geometric construction of Whittaker vectors of type $E$ can be found in \cite{Braverman:2014xca} and an explicit basis of strong generators for $\mathcal{W}(E_6)$ is described in \cite{ABCDEFG}, their expression is rather lengthy ($E_7$ and $E_8$ would be even more complicated).
+Hence it seems rather difficult to formulate topological recursion on an explicit spectral curve in these cases.
+In physics it is believed that Whittaker vectors of modules of orbifolds of $\mathcal W$-algebras of simply-laced types are the physical relevant objects for non-simply-laced types and Whittaker vectors for such orbifolds are conjectured to exist in \cite{ABCDEFG}.